forestgrape/coronavirus/7_social/controlling.md

   * However:
     * Even with a low R value children can contribute to the overall spread.
     * Many people in the same room and classrooms are not always ventilated well.
     * Many face-to-face talking situations with many different people.
-Comment, 4.11.20: all evidence points SARS-CoV-2 is mostly transmitted through aerosols from the lung and *not* with droplets.
+Comment, 4.11.20: all evidence points SARS-CoV-2 is mostly transmitted through aerosols from the lung and *not* with particulates produced when speaking.
+This is different from influenza virus transmission which infect the vocal folds.
     * Children all come from different families and inside families protection is not easy but doable if the infection known (children are not super-spreaders).
 * Experiences:
   * School closures were part of lock/shut-downs in spring 2020 in many countries.
 Mainly due to experiences with influenza, but influenza transmission is different.
 For SARS-CoV-2 there's evidence, that school closures have little effect.
 What has been clearly observed however are negative impacts: on the learning experience, on the pupils and the parents/families.